inpsyde/composer-asset-compiler/README.md

 }
 ```

-By defining a set of defaults ad then using `true` for the packages, we are instructing the compiler to use those defaults, without having to copy same settings again and again.
+By defining a set of defaults and then using `true` for the packages, we are instructing the compiler to use those defaults, without having to copy same settings again and again.

 Actually, `true` means that defaults will be used *unless* different settings are provided at package level.